Latest Update May Not Be Current

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical moist dog food.

-Even when you consider the protein-boosting effect of the pea protein, this looks like the profile of a moist product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the pea protein, this looks like the profile of a dog food containing a significant amount of meat.

 However, with 57% of the total calories in our example coming from fat versus just 31% from protein, some recipes may not be suitable for every animal.

-Freshpet Vital Grain Free is a meat-based pouched dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.
+Freshpet Vital Grain Free is a moist dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Has Freshpet Brand Dog Food Been Recalled?

 The following list (if present) includes all dog food recalls since 2009 directly related to Freshpet.
 If there are no recalls listed in this section, we have not yet reported any events.